 - List the old name and quote the new name between brackets, i.e. ‘old name’ (now ‘new name’)

-- List the new name and quote the old name between brackets i.e. ‘new name’ (ex ‘old name’)
+- List the new name and quote the old name between brackets, i.e. ‘new name’ (ex ‘old name’)

 - Quote the new name only

 The transition from one step to the next is three years to allow companies and their customers worldwide to become accustomed to the change.
-It also takes into consideration the fact that organisations such as ICTV meet only once in three years to evaluate proposed taxonomic changes.
+It also takes into consideration the fact that organizations such as ICTV meet only once in three years to evaluate proposed taxonomic changes.
 Companies may choose to use the new name and accompanying code in catalogues and other communication earlier if they wish.

 - Codes adopted by ICTV will be used.
 They are in capital letters, except in cases where a letter in lower case is added to differentiate between two viruses with the same initials, e.g. TMV and ToMV.